justinchoi001/liferay-learn-0/docs/en/06-manage-and-optimize/05-support-access.markdown

 # Support Access

-In order to resolve a customer's issues quickly, it might be necessary to allow Liferay Customer Support Engineers to access the environment directly.
-DXP Cloud administrators are able to enable and disable access to a specific environment.
-Note that by default, this feature is set to _Enabled_.
+Support Access is an _optional_ setting for a DXP project that allows Liferay Engineers to directly access a project to expedite project troubleshooting.
+DXP Cloud administrators are able to enable and disable access per environment.
+By default, this feature is set to _Enabled_.

-When Support Access is enabled, the support engineer is able to view the following:
+When Support Access is enabled, Support Engineers are able to _read_ the following information:

 * Project Console
 * Logs for each service